articulate/hermes/docs/extras.md

 # Extras

-Aside from the [three main API functions](/api), `hermes` also exports these extras.
+Aside from the [three main API functions](/api), Hermes also exports these extras.
 Some are used internally and exposed just-in-case, while others you my find useful all the time.
 It's up to you.

 ## getCategoryMessages